j-hagedorn/journals_of/content/journal/2018-11-11-on-certainty.md

 ---

+Certainty pursues ardor before order, embracing the finite with such focus that it does not seek to systematize.

 How can we allow our full weight to rest on this partial, albeit enamored, certainty?
-The beauty and completeness of a corner.
-The number of sacraments is without end.
+"To see a World in a Grain of Sand", with William Blake, "...And Eternity in an hour"?^[from [*Auguries of Innocence*](https://www.poetryfoundation.org/poems/43650/auguries-of-innocence).]
+To give oneself to the beauty and completeness of a small fringe of the earth and trust that it matters?
+To taste this sacrament before me, even while knowing that the number of sacraments is without end?

 We want to confer the weight of the absolute on what is near at hand.
 Because we do not have the power for this, we can merely confer the weight of our whole will.
 To inhabit a thought or gaze with all of our self: to attend.